Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Image via Mailchimp

 Omnisend provides more in-depth and advanced analytics than both.
-You can see sales trends, audience activity data, deliverability insights, and even some real-time analytics.
+You can see sales trends and audience activity data.
+You also get deliverability insights and even real-time analytics.
 Its analytics and reporting tools are perfect for ecommerce businesses.

 Reporting

-While Shopify Email provides in-depth reports into your email campaigns, it doesn’t provide comparative benchmarking reports.
+While Shopify Email provides in-depth reports on your email campaigns, it doesn’t provide comparative benchmarking reports.

 A/B testing